 In a hybrid learning model, students will receive on-campus in-person instruction 2 days a week, asynchronous distance learning instruction 2 days a week, and independent learning activities through distance learning on Wednesdays.
 Half the students will attend with Cohort A and half will attend with Cohort B. Cohort A will attend school on Mondays for periods 1, 2, 3, and Thursdays for periods 4, 5, 6.
 Cohort B will attend on Tuesdays for periods 1, 2, 3, and Fridays 4, 5, 6.
 For example, period 1 meets in-person twice a week on Monday and Thursday for Cohort A to receive in-person instruction.
 On Tuesdays and Fridays, students will participate in asynchronous distance learning instruction.
 All students will complete assigned independent learning activities equating to 40 minutes per period minutes to meet attendance requirements on Wednesday.
 Sites will determine the time schedule for Wednesday to include a 45-60 minute "office hours" session for teachers to meet with parents/students virtually, intervention/support time for struggling students as needed, and planning or collaboration time for teachers.
 As in the schoolhouse model, the appropriate health and safety protocols will be implemented during the in-person instruction.
-In this model, students will meet their required instructional minutes during in-person instruction minutes to meet the daily minute requirements under AB 77, this is the equivalent of 40 minutes per period.
+In this model, students will meet their required instructional minutes during in-person instruction minutes Monday/Tuesday & Thursday/Friday.
+The instructional minutes on Wednesdays will need to reflect the mandatory 240 daily instructional minutes to meet the daily minute requirements under AB 77, this is the equivalent of 40 minutes per period.